 What’s summer without at least a few trips to the beach?
 Toronto is home to several stretches of sand worth setting up a beach blanket on.
-Whether you’re looking to swim, play beach volleyball, or just relax by the water there’s a beach to suit your needs in the city and here are some of the best.
+Whether you’re looking to swim, play beach volleyball, do some canoeing or kayaking, or just relax by the water, there’s a beach to suit your needs in the city - and here are some of the best.

 Ward’s Island Beach